DeepLabCut/DeepLabCut/docs/Overviewof3D.md

 <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1628432165795-BBF6AWCK1BEKV3AJ6GF5/cheetah.gif?format=1500w" width="350" title="AcinoSet-3D" alt="DLC 3D" align="right" vspace = "50">

-- **[AcinoSet](https://github.com/African-Robotics-Unit/AcinoSet)**; **n**-camera support with triangulation, extended Kalman filtering, and trajectory optimation code (see video to the right for a min demo, courtesy of Prof. Patel), plus a GUI to visualize 3D data.
+- **[AcinoSet](https://github.com/African-Robotics-Unit/AcinoSet)**; **n**-camera support with triangulation, extended Kalman filtering, and trajectory optimization code (see video to the right for a min demo, courtesy of Prof. Patel), plus a GUI to visualize 3D data.
 It is built to work directly with DeepLabCut (but currently tailored to cheetah's, thus some coding skills are required at this time).

 - **[anipose.org](https://anipose.readthedocs.io/en/latest/)**; a wrapper for 3D deeplabcut that provides >3 camera support and is built to work directly with DeepLabCut.
 You can `pip install anipose` into your DLC conda environment.